isabelc/WooCommerce-Show-Attributes/readme.txt

 == Changelog ==

+= 1.5.1 =
+* Fix - Removed attributes from the admin main Orders page because it was ruining the HTML for the item names.

 = 1.5 =
 * Fix - Fixed one possible incompatibility with plugins that manage custom Woocommerce Tabs.
 * Fix - Blank tab no longer appears if a shop item has at one attribute that enables Used For Variations.